okta/okta-aspnet/docs/refresh-token-aspnetcore.md

 You can refresh access and ID tokens using the `/token` endpoint with the` grant_type` set to `refresh_token`.
 Before calling this endpoint, obtain the refresh token from the SDK and ensure that you have included `offline_access` as a scope in the SDK configuration.
 For further details on access token refresh with this endpoint, see [Use a refresh token](https://developer.okta.com/docs/guides/refresh-tokens/use-refresh-token/).

-This is an example of a token request method.
+The following is an example of a token request method:

 ```csharp